-Most of the treatments we have available for psoriasis contain an agent called a corticosteroid which helps to reduce the effect of inflammatory chemicals in the body.
+Many of the treatments psoriasis contain an agent called a corticosteroid which helps to reduce the effect of inflammatory chemicals in the body.

 Urea is another ingredient which is present in some of these medications, such as in Hydromol.
 This softens the skin, so it is easier to moisturise.

 Should I take cream, ointment, scalp lotion or gel?

 It mostly depends on where your symptoms are situated.
 Scalp lotion is indicated for use on the scalp only, whereas cream, ointment and gel are used on other areas of the skin.
 Your GP will provide you with further guidance during your consultation with them.

 Are there different side effects?